kkalyankumar9/anantadi_task/README.md

 ## Tech Stack
 ### Frontend
 React | Tailwind CSS
-Frontend run in locally
-npm run start
+✅ "To run the frontend locally, use: npm run start"
 ### Backend
 Node.js | Express | MongoDB
-Backend run in locally
-npm run server
+✅ "To run the backend locally, use: npm run server"

 ## Short Video
 ## Screenshots of Application